siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/1-initial-settings/10-how-to-manage-users-on-almalinux-add-remove-and-modify-permissions.md

 sudo passwd newusername

 ```
+{{% alert title="Warning" color="warning" %}}
+ [The danger of passwordless accounts](/security-implications-passwordless-user-accounts-almalinux/) is that anyone can log in without a password.
+{{% /alert %}}

-4. Verify the user has been created:
+1. Verify the user has been created:

 ```bash
 cat /etc/passwd | grep newusername